-You may be wondering why do dogs lick you, what are the reasons behind this behavior and how can it be stopped if it becomes excessive?
+You may be wondering why dogs lick you, what are the reasons behind this behavior, and how it can be stopped if it becomes excessive.

 The Licking Behavior is a Learned Behavior

-So, why do dogs lick you?
+Why do dogs lick?
 For some, a dog’s licking is something they learned growing up.
 In other words, dogs learn to lick as a sign of affection through their mothers when they were puppies.
 The mother will lick her puppies in order to clean them, as well as to stimulate certain reactions such as defecation and urination.

 Some dogs, however, do not lick as much as others.
 This does not mean that the dog is not affectionate towards you.
 It simply means that the dog was possibly brought up in a different way.
 It may be wasn’t exposed to the licking behavior as much as other puppies.

 Some dogs may lick their owners or another person for reasons other than affection.
-As mentioned above, the nature of the licks of every pet will depend on the situation.
+The nature of the licks of every pet will depend on the situation.

 6 Top Reasons Why Dogs Lick You

 There are many reasons why dogs often lick people.
-Here are the top 5 most common reasons for dog’s licking.
+Here are the top 5 most common reasons for dog licking.

 Sign of Affection

 A dog licking its owner could be a sign of affection.
-Dog licking may be a form of behavioral communication as our pets could not speak.
+Dog licking may be a form of behavioral communication as our pets cannot speak.